llanesleonardo/Docs/DevOps/GitHub/ghpjekyll.md

 ## Updating the GitHub Pages gem

+---

 Jekyll is an active open source project that is updated frequently.
 If the github-pages gem on your computer is out of date with the github-pages gem on the GitHub Pages server, your site may look different when built locally than when published on GitHub.
 To avoid this, regularly update the github-pages gem on your computer.

+### Process' checklist

 1. Open Git Bash.
 2. Update the github-pages gem.
-   1. If you installed Bundler, run bundle update github-pages.
+   - If you installed Bundler, run bundle update github-pages.
-   2. If you don't have Bundler installed, run gem update github-pages.
+   - If you don't have Bundler installed, run gem update github-pages.

 ## Adding content to your GitHub Pages site using Jekyll

+---

 You can add a new page or post to your Jekyll site on GitHub Pages.